gardener/gardener/docs/development/kubernetes-clients.md

 _Important characteristics of controller-runtime clients:_

 - The client functions take a generic `client.Object` or `client.ObjectList` value.
 These interfaces are implemented by all Golang types, that represent Kubernetes API objects or lists respectively which can be interacted with via usual API requests.
 [1]
 - The client first consults a `runtime.Scheme` (configured during client creation) for recognizing the object's `GroupVersionKind` (this happens on the client-side only).
+  A `runtime.Scheme` is basically a registry for Golang API types, defaulting and conversion functions.
+Schemes are usually provided per `GroupVersion` (see [this example](https://github.com/kubernetes/api/blob/release-1.21/apps/v1/register.go) for `apps/v1`) and can be combined to one single scheme for further usage ([example](https://github.com/gardener/gardener/blob/v1.29.0/pkg/client/kubernetes/types.go#L96)).
+In controller-runtime clients, schemes are used only for mapping a typed API object to its `GroupVersionKind`.
 - It then consults a `meta.RESTMapper` (also configured during client creation) for mapping the `GroupVersionKind` to a `RESTMapping`, which contains the `GroupVersionResource` and `Scope` (namespaced or cluster-scoped).
 From these values, the client can unambiguously determine the REST endpoint path of the corresponding API resource.
 For instance: `appsv1.DeploymentList` is available at `/apis/apps/v1/deployments` or `/apis/apps/v1/namespaces/<namespace>/deployments` respectively.
   - There are different `RESTMapper` implementations, but generally they are talking to the API server's discovery API for retrieving `RESTMappings` for all API resources known to the API server (either built-in, registered via API extension or `CustomResourceDefinition`s).
   - The default implementation of controller-runtime (which Gardener uses as well), is the [dynamic `RESTMapper`](https://github.com/kubernetes-sigs/controller-runtime/blob/v0.9.0/pkg/client/apiutil/dynamicrestmapper.go#L77).
 It caches discovery results (i.e. `RESTMappings`) in-memory and only re-discovers resources from the API server, when a client tries to use an unknown `GroupVersionKind`, i.e., when it encounters a `No{Kind,Resource}MatchError`.
 - The client writes back results from the API server into the passed in-memory object.
   - This means, that controllers don't have to worry about copying back the results and should just continue to work on the given in-memory object.
   - This is a nice and flexible pattern and helper functions should try to follow it wherever applicable.
 Meaning, if possible accept an object param, pass it down to clients and keep working on the same in-memory object instead of creating a new one in your helper function.
   - The benefit is, that you don't lose updates to the API object and always have the last-known state in memory.
-Therefore, you don't have to read it again, e.g., for getting the current `resourceVersion` when working with optimistic locking (see below), and thus minimize the chances for running into conflicts.
+Therefore, you don't have to read it again, e.g., for getting the current `resourceVersion` when working with [optimistic locking](#conflicts-concurrency-control-and-optimistic-locking), and thus minimize the chances for running into conflicts.
   - However, controllers *must not* use the same in-memory object concurrently in multiple goroutines.
 For example, decoding results from the API server in multiple goroutines into the same maps (e.g., labels, annotations) will cause panics because of "concurrent map writes".
 Also, reading from an in-memory API object in one goroutine while decoding into it in another goroutine will yield non-atomic reads, meaning data might be corrupt and represent a non-valid/non-existing API object.
   - Therefore, if you need to use the same in-memory object in multiple goroutines concurrently (e.g., shared state), remember to leverage proper synchronization techniques like channels, mutexes, `atomic.Value` and/or copy the object prior to use.
 The average controller however, will not need to share in-memory API objects between goroutines, and it's typically an indicator that the controller's design should be improved.